 Essential Oil Uses

 Introducing essential oils into your lifestyle can be quite easy, fun, and therapeutically beneficial.
-Below are a few ways in which you can get started.
-These methods are intended as guidelines only, and you do need to pay special attention to all safety precautions applicable for each essential oil that you choose.
+Below is a list of uses for essential oils to help you get started.
+Thes essential oil uses provided here are intended as brief general guidelines only for you to research further, and you do need to pay special attention to all essential oil safety precautions applicable for each oil that you choose.
 It is also important to remember that essential oils are flammable.

-Place 3-4 drops of essential oil on a tissue.
-Place the tissue near your nose and inhale.
+Place 1-2 drops of essential oil on a tissue.
+Place the tissue several inches from your nose and inhale (do not let the essential oil come in contact with skin, your eyes, nose or mouth).
 When trying an oil for the first time, use only one drop to ensure that you do not have a sensitivity or reaction to the oil.

 Many essential oils including citronella, lavender, and peppermint act as a natural repellent against insects.
 Sprinkle a few drops of essential oil onto tissues or cotton balls and place near your doorways and windows to help repel insects.
 Be sure to read all safety data on the oils you use as some oils may not be suitable for use around pets.
 Be careful not to apply the essential oil directly onto fragile surfaces.

-Add up to 20 drops of essential oil to 1 ounce carrier oil such as sweet almond oil and massage onto yourself or partner.
+Add up to 12 drops of skin safe essential oil to 1 ounce carrier oil such as sweet almond oil and massage onto yourself or partner.
 Keep away from eyes and genital areas.
-Do not apply essential oils to the skin without first diluting them.
-Be sure to also read the safety data for the essential oils you choose to use.
+Do not apply essential oils to the skin without first diluting them adequately.
+Be sure to also carefully read the safety information for the essential oils you choose to use.

 Essential oils can be used in making homemade lotions, facial toners, shampoos, perfumes, soaps, shower gels, and other natural products.
 Additionally, essential oils are often blended for their therapeutic synergistic abilities.
 The Recipes area includes many recipes and synergies.

-The Book Shelf area provides book descriptions for over 12 popular aromatherapy books.
+The Book Shelf area provides book descriptions for over 70 aromatherapy books.
 Included are books that offer detailed recipes, other uses for essential oils, aromatherapy safety, and detailed essential oil information.